webpages/docs/README.md

 Documentation for WebPages framework
 =====

-This repository contains documentation pages for WebPages framework.
+This repository contains documentation for WebPages framework.